tbates/tbates.github.io/_posts/1995-11-20-detailed-umxPath.markdown

 ### Shortcuts

-You just learned two shortcuts offered by umxPath: The "v1m0" and "v.m." options are short for "variance @1, mean @ zero" and "variance free, mean free" respectively.
+You just learned two shortcuts offered by `umxPath`: The "v1m0" and "v.m." options are short for "variance @1 and mean @ zero" and `v.m.` is show for "variance free, mean free" respectively.

+The intuition for `v.m.` is v for variance, m for means, and dot for "any value"

 We could break this out into 4 lines if desired:

 ```r